cschuyle/Do-NOT-do-this/README.markdown

 ## Things I shouldn't have done

+Shaludn't'a' used mixed case as the repo title.
+Shame on me.

 Shouldn't'a' used the GPL, for starters.
 Companies will be terrified of this repo.  **BOO!**

 Shouldn't'a' made the first header level 2 in the README.
 Whay not just be normal instead of clever?